FDA-ARGOS/data.argosdb/data_dictionary/README.md

 ## To generate the Schema files

-The draft dictionary is maintained as a Excell file for project members to contribute to.
-After a final review that sheet is downloaded and each of the respective tabs are converted to a `tsv` and are saved in the respective versiond directory here.
+The draft dictionary is maintained as a Excel file for project members to contribute to.
+After a final review that sheet is downloaded and each of the respective tabs are converted to a `tsv` and are saved in the respective versioned directory here.
 Each version should contain the following files:

 - `release_notes.tsv` => An itemized list of the changes implemented in the current version.
 - `README.tsv` => A summary of each sheet and the column headers